 Phone: +49 228 688 95-195

-Please note: As of March 2021, you can select Hohenstein as the certification body and then contact us directly.
+Please note: Select Hohenstein as the certification body and then contact us directly.

 No license fees are charged.

-To receive the Green Button, companies must comply with a 46 demanding social and environmental criteria that cover both the product and the company.
+To receive the Green Button, companies must comply with a social and environmental criteria that cover both the product and the company.

-For a T-shirt or bed linen to receive the Green Button, 26 social and environmental criteria must be met - the "product criteria."
-To this end, the Green Button builds on recognized, credible seals - e.g. MADE IN GREEN by OEKO-TEX®.
+For a T-shirt or bed linen to receive the Green Button, social and environmental criteria must be met - the "product criteria."
+The Green Button builds on recognized, credible seals - e.g. OEKO-TEX® MADE IN GREEN or OEKO-TEX® STANDARD 100.

 In addition to the individual products, the company as a whole is also audited.
-Companies must demonstrate human rights, social and environmental responsibility based on 20 due diligence criteria.
+Companies must demonstrate human rights, social and environmental responsibility based on corporate due diligence criteria.

 Ecological product criteria examples: